-- Consolidated statement of financial position as at 31 December 2018; - Consolidated statement of comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; - The Burnet Institute International Development Activities Operating Statement; and - v.
-Directors' Declaration.
+- i.
+Consolidated statement of financial position as at 31 December 2019; - ii.
+Consolidated statement of comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - iii.
+Notes including a summary of significant accounting policies; and - iv.
+Directors' Declaration of the Group.